 From the Malay influence a unique “Nyonya” cuisine has developed using typical Malay spices.
 Kam heong (金香) is Cantonese dialect that literally translates as “golden fragrance”.
 This aromatic spice blend is popularly used to stir fry crabs, chicken, prawns and in this recipe, clams.
 The aroma of the curry powder and curry leaves totally stands out in this dish and it is extremely popular street food in Malaysia.

-This is one you will savor, my Citizens!
+This is one you will savor, !

 Battle on – The Generalissimo